louism517/louism517.github.io/_posts/2017-08-31-linuxkit-on-aws.markdown

 It is divided into discrete sections, starting with the 'kernel' section that defines which kernel the OS should run.
 Each kernel is a Docker image containing the kernel along with a tarball of compiled modules.
 The kernels themselves are based on latest stable releases, with some patches back-ported from newer kernels.
 That same savvy developer is of course free to compile his or her own customised kernel should they see fit.

 The 'init' section defines the Docker images that go together to comprise everything required to get us to a stage where we can run containers.
-It is followed by the 'onboot' section; a list of images describing short-lived, one-shot services to be run on-boot (such as dhcpd, to get us an IP address) and finally the 'system' section, which will generally be long-running processes that actually give the machine a purpose (for example one could run nginx as a system service).
+It is followed by the 'onboot' section; a list of images describing short-lived, one-shot services to be run on-boot (such as dhcpd, to get us an IP address) and finally the 'system' section, which will generally be long-running processes that give the machine a purpose (for example one could run nginx as a system service).

 So, lets take this yaml definition and turn it into something we can actually run on AWS.
 To do this we invoke the `moby build` command:

 `moby build -name aws -output raw -size 100M aws.yml`

 The tool will go off and pull any containers which are not immediately present.
-It then _unpacks_ the filesystem of each of the containers, does some shifting to make the whole thing palatable to the init process, and then bundles the lot into an initramfs (a compressed cpio archive).
+It _unpacks_ the filesystem of each of the containers, does some shifting to make the whole thing palatable to the init process, then bundles the lot into an initramfs (a compressed cpio archive).
 The initramfs, along with the kernel and kernel command line, is the build output.
 It is an entirely immutable Linux machine, with all system services baked in.
 The default size of 1G is overridden here, and even 100M is probably generous (in all honesty, I couldn't see the relevance of this option once it becomes an AMI).

 Let's stop and think about this for a moment: an entirely immutable system, coming in at around 50MB with nothing extraneous to that which is needed to run containers.
 The root filesystem is read-only, making it stateless and tamper-proof.
 The build itself takes a matter of seconds, and is eminently reproducible, making it an ideal candidate to pass through a CI system.
 Although we have added an SSH daemon, by default there is no login (not even a terminal unless you add a getty container).
 This is starting to feel like the fabled promised-land of _Proper Devops_...